 Fluent in Italian, Sr. Beth Ann has attended school in Rome, as well as in Eastern Michigan and California.
 She’s earned degrees in education and special education and has obtained a principal certification (K-12), aside from certifications in teaching (K-12), reading and theology.

-Before joining the Bishop Ludden staff in 2017, Sr. Beth Ann taught at St. Thomas the Apostle School in Ann Arbor, Michigan and St. Lawrence Catholic School in Milbank, South Dakota.
+Before joining the Bishop Ludden staff in 2017, Sr. Beth Ann taught at St. Thomas the Apostle School in Ann Arbor, Michigan and was principal at St. Lawrence Catholic School in Milbank, South Dakota.

 Sr. Beth Ann loves how vibrant the school spirit is at Bishop Ludden.
 Outside of school, she also plays guitar and loves to cook.

 Sr. Beth Ann was also featured in two episodes of the reality TV show “Sisterhood: becoming nuns”.